cy3erm/gitghost/README.md

 It only ever reads public repositories — things the account already chose to publish — and it's detection-only.
 It'll tell you a string *looks like* a credential and leave it at that.
 It won't try the key against the actual service to see if it still works, because quietly logging into someone else's account isn't the tool's job, and honestly it's not yours either.
 Findings in the report are shown as fingerprints, not the raw values, so you can share a report without leaking anything.

 Point it at yourself first.
 Most people turn up at least one thing they'd completely forgotten about — I did.

-## A small confession

-The first time I pushed this repo, GitHub's own secret scanner blocked me because the demo's fake keys looked real enough to trip it.
-Which is a pretty good sign the whole premise holds up: credentials really do end up in commits, and something really is watching for them.
-(The demo secrets are harmless placeholders — that's the joke.)
+(The first time I pushed this repo, GitHub's own secret scanner blocked me because the demo's fake keys looked real enough to trip it.
+Which is about the best proof of the premise I could ask for.)

 ## Adding your own detections